Description & Background

 Geotechnical Failure Mechanism

-The physical mechanism of the failure of Edenville Dam was static liquefaction (sudden loss of soil strength) in a section of the embankment comprised of loose sandy soils (see Figure 2 for failure location), which resulted in a sudden instability failure of the downstream slope and then breach of the reservoir through the dam (Figure 3).
-About two to three hours after Edenville Dam failed, the resulting downstream flooding caused an overtopping failure of Sanford Dam (Figure 4).
+The physical mechanism of the failure of Edenville Dam was static liquefaction (sudden loss of soil strength) in a section of the embankment comprised of loose sandy soils (see Figure 2 on the Photos Tab for failure location), which resulted in a sudden instability failure of the downstream slope and then breach of the reservoir through the dam (see Figure 3 on the Photos Tab).
+About two to three hours after Edenville Dam failed, the resulting downstream flooding caused an overtopping failure of Sanford Dam.

 The static liquefaction occurred when the impounded Wixom Lake reached a level that was about 3 feet (1 meter) higher than the previous high level which occurred in 1929.
 The liquefaction likely initiated near the downstream toe of the dam when pore pressures reached a critical threshold, and then propagated in the upstream direction.
 The embankment was vulnerable to static liquefaction because of the following factors: